 The main change proposed by Study Group 6 is the replacement of “ground” by “terrestrial” in the definition of the ground component of an integrated MSS system:

-“Definition of an Integrated MSS System: “An integrated MSS system is a system employing a satellite component and ground component where the ground component is complementary to the satellite component and operates as and is an integral part of the MSS system.
-In such systems the ground component is controlled by the satellite resource and network management system.
-Further, the ground component uses the same portions of MSS frequency bands as the associated operational mobile-satellite system.”
+“Definition of an Integrated MSS System: “An integrated MSS system is a system employing a satellite component and terrestrial component where the terrestrial component is complementary to the satellite component and operates as an integral part of the MSS system.
+In such systems the terrestrial component is controlled by the satellite resource and network management system.
+Further, the terrestrial component uses the same portions of MSS frequency bands as the associated operational mobile-satellite system.”

 Definition of a Hybrid Satellite/Terrestrial System: “A hybrid satellite/terrestrial system is a system employing satellite and terrestrial components where the satellite and terrestrial components are interconnected, but operate independently of each other.
-In such systems the satellite and terrestrial components have separate network management systems and do not necessarily operate in the same frequency band.” ”
+In such systems the satellite and terrestrial components have separate network management systems and do not necessarily operate in the same frequency bands.” ”

 However, this issue was discussed during the drafting of the proposed definitions and it was felt more appropriate to use the word “ground” in the definition of an integrated MSS system for two reasons: